 Read the Personal Biography of Lilly Ledbetter

 Lilly McDaniel was born in April 1938.
 She married Charles Ledbetter and together they had two children: Vicky and Phillip Charles, who both married and had children of their own.
-At this writing, Lilly has four grandchildren.

 Her husband, CSM Charles J. Ledbetter (U.S. Army ret.), was a highly-decorated veteran.
-Sadly, he passed away December 11, 2008, at the age of 73 and did not live long enough to see President Obama sign The Lilly Ledbetter Fair Pay Act of 2009 into law on January 29, 2009.
+Sadly, he passed away December 11, 2008, at the age of 73 and did not live long enough to see President Obama signed The Lilly Ledbetter Fair Pay Act of 2009 into law on January 29, 2009.
 Now 70, Lilly lives in Jacksonville, Alabama on a small pension and like many Americans worries about losing her home.

 Lilly Ledbetter, a Humble, New American Icon